ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 problems, they wish to request per-message failure reports when authentication failures occur.

-Not all Receivers will honor such a request, but the Domain Owner feels that any reports it does receive will be helpful enough to justify publishing this record.
+Not all Mail Receivers will honor such a request, but the Domain Owner feels that any reports it does receive will be helpful enough to justify publishing this record.
 The default per-message report format ([@!RFC6591]) meets the Domain Owner's needs in this scenario.

-The Domain Owner accomplishes this by adding the following to its policy record from (#domain-owner-example):
+The Domain Owner accomplishes this by adding the following to its policy record from (#entire-domain-monitoring-only):

 *  Per-message failure reports should be sent via email to the address "auth-reports@example.com"